 As our communities and their needs evolve, how can we ensure we are in right relationship with and evolving along with our partners?

 During the past 18 months, our grantee partners have remarkably shifted their work to meet urgent community needs, despite decreased capacity, organizational transitions, and staff experiencing the same challenges as those they serve.
 As the pandemic continues to impact BILPOC communities in our region, we know that our actions at this moment are crucial to achieving our mission and a just and equitable recovery for our service area.

 With the strong support of our Board of Directors, we plan to increase our total grantmaking for the next three years.
-In 2021, we will award $10.2 million in grants across our four strands of grantmaking, a 15% increase from our 2020 total funding.
+In 2021, we will award $8,017,366 in grants, sustaining a 70% increase in our total grantmaking compared to 2019.
 We aim to strengthen local organizations, address the immediate health needs of our region’s residents, and increase the momentum of efforts focused on addressing the systemic root causes of health inequities exacerbated by the pandemic.
 Though we have always given above the minimum required amount, this moment calls for us to sustain this practice beyond this crisis and commit to the long-term so that our region is stronger and better able to respond to the next public health emergency.

 As a foundation, we are not the experts, nor do we have the solutions to the issues that communities face.
 We strongly believe in strengthening organizations from within so they can explore, adapt and respond in ways that leverage community assets and partnerships towards building healthier and vibrant communities.

 Based on conversations with partners about the current and emerging needs of their organizations and our region, we rolled out a new strand of general operating support alongside our annual giving: multi-year funding.